 Meeting in Macau

-After some struggle with the notorious typhoon on the Chinese sea, Van Neck was, with the help of some Chinese fishermen, was finally greeted by the sight of Macau — “a large city, built with Spanish fashion…on the mountain stands a Portuguese church with a giant blue cross.”
+After some struggle with the notorious typhoon on the Chinese sea, Van Neck was, with the help of some Chinese fishermen, finally greeted by the sight of Macau — “a large city, built with Spanish fashion… on the mountain stands a Portuguese church with a giant blue cross.”